cesarab/LearnAI-KnowledgeMiningBootcamp/resources/md-files/solution-architecture.md

 Microsoft Azure Search provides an API for web or mobile applications, creating great search experieces for users.
 Another type of application that can benefit from Azure Search is a Bot, a trending technology from Microsoft.

 Although this is not a training on bots, you will learn how to integrate one with the  [Azure Search Rest API](https://docs.microsoft.com/en-us/azure/search/search-query-rest-api).
-This Bot will be as simple as possible, runninng locally with the [Bot Emulator](https://github.com/Microsoft/BotFramework-Emulator).
+This Bot will be as simple as possible, running locally with the [Bot Emulator](https://github.com/Microsoft/BotFramework-Emulator).

 This [gif](../../resources/images/lab-bot/retrieving-cognitive-attrributes.gif) has the expected finished solution, but with a different dataset.
-Now you have idea of what we will be created by the end of the training.
+Now you have an idea of what we will be created by the end of the training.

 The Microsoft Learn AI Team has a 2 day [Computer Vision Bot Bootcamp](https://azure.github.io/LearnAI-Bootcamp/emergingaidev_bootcamp) that shows you how to create an intelligent bot using Azure Search, CosmosDB and Cognitive Services.

 ## Lab Tools for APIs

 Labs 3, 4, and 5 will use Postman for [REST API calls](https://docs.microsoft.com/en-us/azure/search/search-fiddler).
 You can use any other REST API tool that can formulate and send HTTP requests, but we suggest you to use Postman since the training was created with/for it.
 The image below shows a visual example of Postman being used for Cognitive Search.
-Please check the suggested Postman tutoral on [Pre-Reqs section of the initial page](./readme.md).
+Please check the suggested Postman tutorial on [Pre-Reqs section of the initial page](./readme.md).

 ![Postman Example](../../resources/images/sol-arch/postman.png)